Certificate IV in Outdoor Recreation

 When You Can Start

-Apply now for 2018, commencing 1st Semester.
+Register your interest now to be notified when applications open for 2019.
 There are two options available to you for completing Certificate IV in Outdoor Recreation.
 Firstly, if you want to complete only the Certificate IV in Outdoor Recreation, apply direct to Wodonga TAFE via the 'Apply online now' button in the course information.
 Alternatively, Charles Sturt University offers an integrated program in Outdoor Recreation, with a co-enrolment with Wodonga TAFE, enabling you to graduate with two recognised qualifications.
 The Bachelor of Applied Science (Outdoor Recreation and Ecotourism) integrated program is designed to enable you to complete TAFE and University study at the same time.
 Graduates of this course will receive a Certificate IV in Outdoor Recreation in addition to the degree.
 Find out more about the integrated program, and how to apply [via the CSU website](http://futurestudents.csu.edu.au/courses/environmental-outdoor/outdoor-recreation-ecotourism "via the CSU website")

 While the majority of the course is taught onsite during field excursions and camps, there are also online components of learning.